mrbooshehri/my_devops-journey/zabbix/super zabbix/README.md

 agent or don't have OS like, switches, routers, servers, rack door's sensor, and etc.

-install snmp requirements on zabbix agent and server
+install SNMP client on zabbix server. the following package is used for SNMP server and client.

 ```bash
 yum install net-snmp net-snmp-utils